Abhishek14104/RishtedarReimagineRound2/README.md

-# Let's Re-Imagine Porsche with Rishtedars
+# Re-Imagine Porsche with Rishtedars
 Welcome to the reimagined Porsche website, designed for a modern and engaging user experience.
 Our redesign focuses on delivering an enhanced digital presence for Porsche, integrating innovative design elements and performance optimization.

 - **Live Preview**: [here](https://rishtedar-reimagine-round2.vercel.app/)